wwspive/rifelab.org/_members/walker-spivey.md

 ---

-A native to SC, Walker completed his B.S. in Plant and Environmental Sciences concentrating in agricultural biotechnology and minoring in biological sciences and genetics at Clemson University in 2021.
-Upon the completion of his M.S. also in Plant and Environmental Sciences, Walker will join the lab as a PhD student.
-His M.S. work consists of studying the physiological and lipid-metabolism related responses to heat stress in the crop peanut (*Arachis hypogaea*).
-Walker brings a unique skills to the lab which includes molecular biology techniques, plant virology, tissue culture, greenhouse production/management, environmental surveying, & abiotic stress physiology phenotyping.
+Walker recently completed his M.S. and is joining the lab as a Ph.D. student.
+His M.S. work consisted of studying the physiological and lipid-metabolism related responses to heat-stress in peanut (*Arachis hypogaea*).
+Walker brings a unique set of skills and knowledge to the lab which includes molecular biology techniques, management of greenhouse systems, plant pathology, & crop physiology.

-In the Rife lab, Walker will conduct research which focuses on improving the breeding pipe line for various crops including Butter Bean (*Phaseolus lunatu*) Sorghum (*Sorghum bicolor*) and Sweet Corn (*Zea Mays*).
+In the Rife lab, Walker will conduct research which focuses on improving the breeding pipe line for various crops including Butter Bean (*Phaseolus lunatu*), Sorghum (*Sorghum bicolor*) and Sweet Corn (*Zea mays*).